SXceiver

 Supported Raspberry Pi models

-SXceiver has been tested to work on Raspberry Pi Zero 2 W, Raspberry Pi 4 and Raspberry Pi 2.
-Most other models should work but have not been tested yet.
+SXceiver has been tested to work on Raspberry Pi Zero 2 W, Raspberry Pi 2, Raspberry Pi 3B+, and Raspberry Pi 4.

 SXceiver requires a 40-pin GPIO header, so oldest Raspberry Pi 1 models with 26-pin header are not supported.